chrisvo3/java-guide/live-interviews/perscholas-06feb2020.md

 ## What is meant by `Abstract` class?
 - restricted class that cannot be instantiate an object
-- to access it has to be inherit it from another class
+- to access it, has to be inherit it from another class
 - can have both abstract and regular methods
 - must have abstract keyword and cannot be instantiated

 ## Difference between `Array` and `ArrayList`.
-Array: fixed size, can take primative type and object type
+__Array:__ fixed size, can take primative type and object type

-ArrayList: resizeable, collection class, only object type
+__ArrayList:__ resizeable, collection class, only object type

 ## Different between `String`, `StringBuilder`, and `StringBuffer`.

 All are none primative

-String: immutable, can't be change
+__String:__ immutable, can't be change

-StringBuilder: mutable, can be change easily, faster than StringBuffer
+__StringBuilder:__ mutable, can be change easily, faster than StringBuffer

-StringBuffer: all methods are syncronize provide thread-safe,
+__StringBuffer:__ all methods are syncronize provide thread-safe,

 ## Explain about `public` and `private` access modifier.
-**public:** low restrictive, accesible in all class **private:** most restrictive, accessible only within the class it is defined
+**public:** low restrictive, accesible in all class

+**private:** most restrictive, accessible only within the class it is defined

 ## Difference between `default` and `protected` access modifier.
-**default:** accessible within same class and package within which its class is defined **protected:** accessible only by the subclass in other packages or any class within the package of the protected member class`
+**default:** accessible within same class and package within which its class is defined

+**protected:** accessible only by the subclass in other packages or any class within the package of the protected member class`